WilhelmWillie/jiffy/README.md

 - Show progress bar when YouTube video is downloading
 - Alert the user when the video is done
 - Allow user to trim the video (take start and end time)
+- Show progress bar when GIF is being generated
 - Convert the downloaded `temp.mp4` to a GIF according to settings the user specifies